ComputerNetworksVIT/Linux-Firewall-with-Web-UI-and-IDS-Integration/README.md

 ## Core Components

-- firewall_core.c: The user-space firewall written in C. Uses libnetfilter_queue.
+- firewall_core.c: The firewall written in C. Uses libnetfilter_queue.
 - app.py: The Python Flask web server.
 Provides a JSON API to manage iptables rules.
 - index.html: A single-page, responsive web interface built with Tailwind CSS for managing the firewall.
 - ids_monitor.py: The Python script that links Suricata to the web API for automated blocking.